 Many people grind their teeth subconsciously in their sleep.

-Grinding of teeth takes place when the upper jaw and the lower jaw move back and forth with great force that tends to flatten out the teeth at the point of contact.
-This wear and tear eventually leads to sensitive teeth due to the complete wearing out of the enamel; that exposes the nerve endings of the tooth to the external environment.
+This wear and tear eventually leads to sensitive teeth, due to the complete wearing out of the enamel.
+This exposes the nerve endings of the tooth to its external environment.
 As a matter of fact, bruxism has been named as one of the major causes of teeth problems in the world.

 What is the purpose of a night guard?